pkrverma/votingDapp/README.md

 -   **Governance & Analytics**:
     * **DAO-based Administration**: Transitioning parts of the administrative control to a Decentralized Autonomous Organization (DAO) for more community-driven governance of the platform itself.
     * **Privacy-Preserving Analytics**: Providing aggregated, anonymized statistics and insights about election participation and trends without compromising individual voter privacy.

----
-## Contributing

-We welcome contributions from the community!
-If you'd like to contribute, please fork the repository, make your changes, and submit a pull request.
-We recommend opening an issue first to discuss any major changes.

----
-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.